microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 6. Check also the **Include prerelease** checkbox and some NuGet packages will magically be displayed.

 ![](https://github.com/Microsoft/Windows-AppConsult-XAMLIslandsLab/raw/master/Manual/Images/PrereleaseNuGetPackages.png)

+> If you're doing this lab on your machine and you're using the latest daily .NET Core bits, you can use the latest version of **Microsoft.Toolkit.Wpf.UI.Controls** provided by this custom source.

 7. Select **Microsoft.Toolkit.Wpf.UI.Controls**.
 You can see that the version is newer (v6.0.0...) and it supports .NET Core 3.0!
 Click **Install**.